Sagna joins Montreal Impact

-Sagna was without a club after leaving Manchester City in June 2017 after a three-season spell in which he helped club to a League Cup win in 2015-2016.
+Sagna was without a club after leaving Manchester City in June 2017 following a three-season spell in which he helped club to a League Cup win in 2015-16.

 Impact head coach Remi Garde told the club's official website: "I'm very happy of Bacary's arrival.